TiermoInvin/Lively/README.md

 Trying to make an app that helps improve people's health through fitness, sleep, and diet.
 Maybe even stress/mood.
 Our time is one of the most important resources and time is not promised, but we can take steps to improving our time on this Earth as well as prolong it.

+All-in-one app because I'm not a CS student and if you shoot for the stars, you might land on the moon.
-Hopefully going to work on phones and desktops, possibly also be accessible through the web  Mostly just ideas for now.
+Hopefully going to work on phones and desktops, possibly also be accessible through the web.
-Pulling inspiration from Macrofactor, Strong, and Strava.
+Pulling inspiration from Macrofactor, Strong, MyoAdapt, and Strava.

 # Feature Ideas